 Students can gain UE through NCEA, Cambridge International Examinations (CIE) or International Baccalaureate Diploma Programme (IB), depending on their school curriculum.

 That depends on the degree.
 Some AUT programmes have requirements in addition to UE.
-For example, the engineering degrees require Calculus, and the Bachelor of Communication Studies and Bachelor of Engineering (Honours) have a rank score.
+For example, the engineering degrees require Calculus, and the Bachelor of Engineering (Honours) has a rank score.

 If your chosen degree has additional requirements, these are listed on the web page for that degree.